-- 27.7.1 Details of the reasons for removal from the non-substantive post will be made available to the Chair. - 27.7.2 Normally within 5 Working Days of receiving the appeal, the Chair will write to the post-holder informing them of the arrangements for hearing the appeal.
-Such notification will include: - a. the date and time set for the hearing which will normally be no sooner than 10 Working Days and no later than 20 Working Days following receipt of the appeal notification; - b. the name of the Senior Business Partner People and Culture or nominee who will assist the Chair at the hearing, if applicable; and who must have had no previous dealings with the matter.
-The Chair may sit alone if they consider it appropriate; and - c. a statement informing the post-holder of their right to be accompanied at the hearing by a Workplace Colleague or Trade Union Representative and to call witnesses on their behalf if possible.
+- 27.7.1 Details of the reasons for removal from the non-substantive post will be made available to the Chair. - Normally within 5 Working Days of receiving the appeal, the Chair will write to the post-holder informing them of the arrangements for hearing the appeal.
+Such notification will include: - a. the date and time set for the hearing which will normally be no sooner than 10 Working Days and no later than 20 Working Days following receipt of the appeal notification; - b. the name of the HR Manager or nominee who will assist the Chair at the hearing, if applicable; and who must have had no previous dealings with the matter.
+The Chair may sit alone if they consider it appropriate; and - c. a statement informing the post-holder of their right to be accompanied at the hearing by a Workplace Colleague or Trade Union Representative and to call witnesses on their behalf if appropriate.